 You might get bankrupted if and only if the court gives order by referring a bankruptcy petition.
 Besides, you can also have your own petition if you are unable to repay your debts.
 Your creditors might also sign their petition for issuing a bankruptcy order from the court against you.

 In Scotland, bankruptcy is coined by the term “sequestration”.
-The management that is solely responsible for monitoring this process is the accountant in bankruptcy.
+The management that is solely responsible for monitoring this process is the accountant in bankruptcy in scotland.
 So, there are various types of alternate options that are easily available to you if you are dealing with your debt problems.

 In addition to that, various other institutions are also present there.
 They are always ready to give you valuable and professional advice when you are facing debt problems.